The Voyageurs: History

 The group's first appearance at a match came at Commonwealth Stadium in Edmonton, Alberta, on August 30, 1996, displaying two banners at Canada's match with Panama to kick off the 1998 FIFA World Cup qualifying campaign.
 Partly created to help foster a pro-Canadian sentiment at home games traditionally dominated by away supporters, the Voyageurs developed an online presence through the work of early members like Edmonton's Reza Khalili and gained its name through a suggestion by Vancouver, British Columbia soccer fan Martin Rose.
 The name "The Voyageurs" was chosen partly for being bilingual and for reflecting the difficult task ahead for supporters of Canadian soccer attempting to promote the game.

 One of the group's first cohesive actions was to organize a petition to attempt to convince Owen Hargreaves to play internationally for Canada.
 Born in Calgary to a Welsh mother and an English father, and also eligible as a British citizen born outside the United Kingdom to play for Northern Ireland or Scotland, Hargreaves had yet to play in a competitive international match and thus be bound to any of the five countries, despite turning out in a series of friendlies for Wales in 1998.
 He eventually chose England and went on to star at the 2006 World Cup.
 Early members of the Voyageurs also devoted resources to an annual Christmas card mailing to Canadian players abroad from 1998 on, a task that involved a relatively small number of players in Europe compared to the present day.

 The Voyageurs made their Toronto, Ontario debut at a May 27, 2000 international friendly against Trinidad and Tobago at Varsity Stadium at the University of Toronto campus on Bloor Street.
 They were also present at the World Cup qualifier against Mexico at the same location later that year.
 A British Columbia branch, the Fort Victoria Voyageurs, made an appearance at the FIFA U-20 World Cup qualifiers in Victoria in March 2001.

-Throughout their history, the Voyageurs have supported the Canadian national team with banners, drums and chants during international matches in Toronto; Hamilton; Kingston; Edmonton; Victoria; Tallinn, Estonia and a number of other venues all over the world.
+Throughout their history, the Voyageurs have supported the Canada national team with banners, drums and chants during international matches in Toronto; Hamilton; Kingston; Edmonton; Victoria; Tallinn, Estonia and a number of other venues all over the world.
 The group was noted for their support of host nation Canada at the 2007 FIFA U-20 World Cup during matches in Edmonton, and were recognized with an appearance on FIFA's television magazine FIFA Futbol Mundial.

 In May 2007, members of the group organized a letter of protest to the Canadian Soccer Association over their hiring procedure for the men's national team manager position and helped to publicize the Canadian Soccer Supporters United campaign to have spectators decked out in black "Sack the CSA" t-shirts at the friendly between Canada and Costa Rica at BMO Field.

-The Voyageurs have worked with supporters groups from Canadian clubs Toronto FC, CF Montreal and Vancouver Whitecaps FC to distribute tickets for Canadian national team games.
+The Voyageurs have worked with supporter groups from Canadian clubs Toronto FC, CF Montreal and Vancouver Whitecaps FC to distribute tickets for Canada national team games.